Accompany-VC/zatech-bot/README.md

    ```
    - The process starts the FastAPI server *and* opens a Socket Mode connection to Slack.
    - Visit `http://localhost:3000/health` for a simple readiness probe.
+   - Prefer `uv`, but if you used `pip` just run `uvicorn app:api --reload --port 3000` from the activated virtualenv.

 4. **Use the dashboard**
    - Open `http://localhost:3000/admin` to explore the admin UI.